-We travelled through Cebu area, Cagayan de Oro, Iligan city, Initao, Camiguin Island and White Island which is nearby the Camiguin.
+We traveled through Cebu area, Cagayan de Oro, Iligan city, Initao, Camiguin Island and White Island which is nearby the Camiguin.

 Philippines Cebu, Iligan

 My friend picks me up from the Cebu airport.
-W head to Be resort which is around 1 hour away.
+We head to Cebu Beach Resorts Be resort which is around 1 hour away.
 The airport is modern, clean and easily accessible.
-We arrive at the resort which has a beach on the front, a dreamy infinity swimming pool, friendly staff, amazing views and clean rooms.
+We arrive at the resort which has a beach on the front, a dreamy infinity swimming pool, friendly staff, amazing views, and clean rooms.

 Returning back to the hotel, just rooming around for some photos and lazy time.

-The next day we have breakfast on the open area balcony with a lot of fruits, bread, cakes and drinks.
+The next day we have breakfast in the open area balcony with a lot of fruits, bread, cakes, and drinks.
 The majority of the tourists are Chinese, Japanese and Koreans.

-Next, it’s relaxation time by the pool and the beach.
+Next, its relaxation time by the pool and the beach.
 The surroundings, (especially the infinity swimming pool) are really impressive.
-The pool has a great view to the beach area and its surroundings.
+The pool has a great view of the beach area and its surroundings.

 Cagayan de Oro

-We spent a picnic day on Initao city (1 hour away from the Iligan city).
+We spent a picnic day in Initao city (1 hour away from Iligan city).
 The city has its own park which is a very big place with an entrance fee.
-The city has a picturesque beach in which we used our sea masks for snorkelling.
+The city has a picturesque beach in which we used our sea masks for snorkeling.
 On the way back we ride on an Auto rickshaw which is a common form of urban transport, in many countries around the world, especially those with tropical climates.

 One thing that I did not like much about this beach is the big amount of seaweed.
-It makes me a little bit uncomfortable and scared….
+It makes me a bit uncomfortable and scared…

-Our next destination is Camiguin Island, my favourite of all the places I visited in the Philippines.
+Our next destination is Camiguin Island, my favorite of all the places I visited in the Philippines.
 You can find my story here: Philippines (Part 2) – Camiguin Island.